 Online Community Guidelines

-Please help us keep these spaces safe and respectful—thanks for connecting with us!
+Please help us keep these spaces safe and respectful—thank you for connecting with us!

 Unless otherwise specified, the SCI BC site (and partner websites) is for your personal and non-commercial use.
 You may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell any information, products or services obtained from the SCI BC site (or partner websites).